A modern Fortran library for SU(3) coupling and recoupling coefficients: Speed

 \subsection{$\grpsu{3}\supset\grpso{3}$ coupling coefficients}

 Fig.~\ref{wp_time} shows the time spent computing the $\grpsu{3}\supset\grpso{3}$ RCCs divided by the number of $\grpsu{3}$ couplings as a function of $\Sigma_{w}$.
 The figure also shows the ratios of the time spent by \texttt{ndsu3lib} over the times spent by the AD library and \texttt{SU3lib}.
-The results were obtained allowing the arbitrary precision of floating-point calculations and disabling caching of inner products of $\grpsu{3}\supset\grpu{1}\times\grpsu{2}$ and Elliott basis states in \texttt{SU3lib}.
+The results were obtained allowing quadruple precision for floating-point calculations (the quantum numbers involved are not large enough to trigger multiprecision arithmetic) and disabling caching of inner products of $\grpsu{3}\supset\grpu{1}\times\grpsu{2}$ and Elliott basis states in \texttt{SU3lib}.
 Starting from $\Sigma_{w}=35$, computations were made for only 100 randomly selected sets of $\grpsu{3}$ quantum numbers.

 For $\Sigma_{w}<20$ \texttt{ndsu3lib} is slower than the AD library by a factor which tends to decrease with increasing $\Sigma_{w}$ in the range between 1.2 and 1.9.
 For $\Sigma_{w}>20$ \texttt{ndsu3lib} is faster than the AD library by a factor which tends to increase with increasing $\Sigma_{w}$ and reaches the value of approximately 3 for $\Sigma_{w}=46$.
 The comparison between \texttt{ndsu3lib} and \texttt{SU3lib} is different.
 For $\Sigma_{w}<24$ \texttt{ndsu3lib} is faster than \texttt{SU3lib} by a factor varying in the range between 1 and 2.
 For $24\le\Sigma_{w}\le37$ \texttt{SU3lib} is faster by a factor varying between 1.1 and 1.8.
 For $\Sigma_{w}>39$ \texttt{ndsu3lib} is faster by a factor which tends to increase with increasing $\Sigma_{w}$ and reaches the value of approximately 2.5 for $\Sigma_{w}=46$.